-The "Throttling" menu allows the user to configure throttle control.

-The "Throttling" menu allows programming the automatic start/stop throttle profiles.
+The throttling menu allows the user to configure throttle control.
+It also allows programming the automatic start/stop throttle profiles as shown in the diagram on page 16.

 IDLE RPM

 Selects the RPM the control system will request for idle speed.
 Idle can be set to compensate for parasitic loads such as hydraulic pumps or compressors.
 "Idle RPM" is the low speed setting of the optional two state or three state throttle switches.